aa29zzjj/Project-2-Client-Server/README.md

     }
 }
 ```
 0. Get these programs running in IntelliJ.
+The two programs are placed in the same Intellij project and you are provided with two windows to interact with the two programs.
 1. Change the client&#39;s &quot;arg[0]&quot; to a hardcoded &quot;localhost&quot;.
 2. Document the client and the server.
 Describe what each line of code does.
 3. Add a line at the top of the client so that it announces, by printing a message, &quot;The client is running.&quot; at start up.
 4. Add a line at the top of the server so that it announces &quot;The server is running.&quot; at start up.
 5. On the server, examine the length of the requestString and note that it is too large.
 Make modifications to the server code so that the request data is copied to an array with the correct number of bytes.
 Use this array of bytes to build a requestString of the correct size.
 Without these modifications, incorrect data may be displayed on the server.
 Upon each visit, your server will display the request arriving from the client.
 6. Do the same on the client side to properly handle the response.
-6. If the client enters the command &quot;stop!&quot;, both the client and the server will halt execution.
-When the client program receives &quot;stop!&quot; from the user, it sends &quot;stop!&quot; to the sever and exits and does not wait for any reply.
+7. If the client enters the command &quot;halt!&quot;, both the client and the server will halt execution.
+When the client program receives &quot;halt!&quot; from the user, it sends &quot;halt!&quot; to the sever and exits and does not wait for any reply.
-7. Add a line in the client so that it announces when it is quitting.
+8. Add a line in the client so that it announces when it is quitting.
 It will write "Client side quitting" to the client side console.
-8. Add a line in the server so that it makes an announcement when it is quitting.
+9. Add a line in the server so that it makes an announcement when it is quitting.
 The server only quits when it is told to do so by the client.
 It will write "Server side quitting" to the server side console.
+10. Add code to the server so that it will display the port number that the server is sending data to.
+This is the port number that the client is listening on.
+On each request by the client, the server will display this outgoing port number on the server console.

+:checkered_flag:**On your single pdf, make a copy of your client and label it clearly as "Project2Task1Client".**

+:checkered_flag:**On your single pdf, make a copy of your server and label it clearly as "Project2Task1Server".**

+:checkered_flag:**Make a screenshot of your client console screen.
+It will include five lines of data sent by the client to the server and the client's response to a request by the user to &quot;halt!&quot;.
+On your single pdf, label this screenshot as "Project2Task1ClientScreen".**

+:checkered_flag:**Make a screenshot of your server console screen.
+It will include five lines of data sent by the client, the port number that the client is using to receive the response, and the server's response to the &quot;halt!&quot; request by the client.On your single pdf, label this screenshot as "Project2Task1ServerScreen".**

-9. Note, in the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
-In those tasks, the server is left running - forever.
+In the remaining tasks (Tasks 2 through 5), we do not provide the client with the ability to stop the server.
+We are doing that only in Task 1.
+In the remaining Tasks, the server is left running - forever.

-Produce a screen shot illustrating a successful execution and submit the screenshot in the description folder as described at the end of this document.
-In the screenshot, use your name for the data that the client is reading from the keyboard and sending to the server.
-Also, show the client using the &quot;stop!&quot; option and show how the client and server respond.

 ## Task 2 Use the IntelliJ Project Name "Project2Task2"